 – Georgia Reid, Deputy Editor and Podcast Host

 Northport, N.Y. – Jan.
 3, 2019

-On December 13, 2018, Cybercrime Magazine interviewed a handful of Chief Information Security Officers from Fortune 500 and Global 2000 companies at an exclusive holiday celebration and networking event, our first “CISO Convene.”
+On December 13, 2018, Cybercrime Magazine interviewed a handful of chief information security officers (CISOs) from Fortune 500 and Global 2000 companies at an exclusive holiday celebration and networking event, our first “CISO Convene.”
 The evening included exclusive one-on-one “Ask the CISO” interviews, talks from industry leaders, and thought leadership roundtable-style discussions.

-As part of the “Ask the CISO” series, we sat down with Shamla Naidoo, Global Chief Information Security Officer (CISO) at IBM.
+As part of the “Ask the CISO” series, we sat down with Shamla Naidoo, global chief information security officer at IBM.
 Naidoo, who is also an attorney and legal professor, is a brilliant cybersecurity mind who is developing ways in which the latest technologies – from blockchain to machine learning – can aid in the process of protecting customers and employees from cyber threats.
 She says, “I feel so fortunate to be at a technology company because I really feel like I have the opportunity at IBM to change the world through cybersecurity practices, through cybersecurity innovation, and through really all kinds of innovation that we can consume and use in cybersecurity to solve the problems that have been hounding us for such a long time.”

 Read the highlights from the interview below, and be sure to watch the full interview in the video: